 Eastlea is now recognised as a school which is embedding the THRIVE approach with five members of staff trained as Licensed Practitioners for THRIVE.
-Our 'Haven' is used as a base to provide support to individuals or small groups of pupils who require additional support to help to manage and regulate their own emotions.
+THRIVE is a whole school approach to develop emotional resilience by supporting emotional and social development.
+All children will be supported using this approach as well as individual pupils receiving additional support.
+Our 'Haven' is used as a base to provide support to individuals or small groups of pupils who require additional support to help to develop an understanding of and manage and regulate their own emotions.

-All staff are using the THRIVE approach to meet the needs of all pupils and some specific additional input is provided within the Haven for pupils who require this during lesson time and sometimes at lunchtimes.
-Individualised approaches are shared with staff via a briefing each week so that we have a consistent system to meet the emotional needs of these children, including children in care or with additional needs who are potentially more vulnerable.
+All staff will use the THRIVE approach to meet the needs of all pupils and some specific additional input is provided within the Haven for pupils who require this based on the outcomes of class THRIVE screening.
+Individualised approaches are shared with all staff where required so that we have a consistent system to meet a child's emotional needs, including children in care or those with additional needs who are potentially more vulnerable.